-- 37. (1) If, after carrying out an investigation under this Act, the Languages Commissioner considers that a concern under investigation is substantiated, the Languages Commissioner may - (a) recommend the specific measures, policies and practices that an organization may undertake in order to comply with this Act; - (b) direct an organization to inform the Languages Commissioner within a specified time of the action taken or proposed to correct its practices; - (c) if no action is taken or proposed within the time specified under paragraph (b), use the powers set out in subsections 36(2) and (3) to summon and enforce the appearance of a person, and compel the person to produce documents, things or evidence;

-- (d) publish information about an organization, including measures recommended under paragraph (a) or information received under paragraph (b) or (c); and - (e) apply to the Nunavut Court of Justice for a remedy under subsection 39(1) and include in the Languages Commissioner's application an affidavit containing the Languages Commissioner's findings and the recommendations, if any, that the Languages Commissioner considers appropriate.
+- 37. (1) If, after carrying out an investigation regarding the administration of an organization that is not a territorial institution, the Languages Commissioner considers that a concern under investigation is substantiated, the Languages Commissioner may - (a) recommend the specific measures, policies and practices that an organization may undertake in order to comply with this Act; - (b) direct an organization to inform the Languages Commissioner within a specified time of the action taken or proposed to correct its practices; - (c) if no action is taken or proposed within the time specified under paragraph (b), use the powers set out in subsections 36(2) and (3) to summon and enforce the appearance of a person, and compel the person to produce documents, things or evidence; - (d) publish information about an organization, including measures recommended under paragraph (a) or information received under paragraph (b) or (c); and - (e) apply to the Nunavut Court of Justice for a remedy under subsection 39(1) and include in the Languages Commissioner's application an affidavit containing the Languages Commissioner's findings and the recommendations, if any, that the Languages Commissioner considers appropriate.